Best rewards and cashback credit cards NZ

 This programme lets you either use points in a couple of ways:

 1. Points for charges: Have the cost of items you’ve already purchased credited back to your account.
-200 Membership Rewards points equals $1.
+200 Membership Rewards points equal $1.

 2. Points for credit: Convert points to credit that can then be spent anytime.
 The value of converting points this way varies with $1 equaling from 192 to 220 points, depending on how much you’re converting.

-A little more complicated than a standard cashback credit card, but this AMEX scheme is a comparable option if other cashback credit cards don’t appeal to you (and you’re comfortable with the large annual fee eligible cards come with).
+A little more complicated than a standard cashback credit card, but this AMEX scheme is a comparable option if other cashback credit cards don’t appeal to you (and you’re comfortable with the hefty annual fee that eligible cards come with).

 Picture of Kevin McHugh